Canadian PM Trudeau shuffles Cabinet after Indian-origin Sikh minister steps down | Politics

 ''With an engineering background and a history of advocating for public transit in the GTA, I know Omar will do an outstanding job in this new role,” he said.

-Trudeau last shuffled his Cabinet in August after then finance minister Bill Morneau stepped down from his position.
+Trudeau last shuffled his Cabinet in August last year after then finance minister Bill Morneau stepped down from his position following a controversy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)